Key Takeaways

 In many cultures, maintaining eye contact is a way to engage with others and show respect.
 But if you’re living with a mental health condition like social anxiety disorder, meeting another person’s gaze can be difficult.
 Fortunately, anxiety disorders are treatable, and you can learn to strengthen your social skills with the right support.

 Thanks to Rula, you can access convenient, affordable mental healthcare without ever leaving your home.
-No matter the mental health issue you’re facing, you can use our therapist-matching program to find an in-network provider who’s right for you and schedule your first appointment for as early as this week.
+No matter the mental health issue you’re facing, you can use our therapist-matching program to find an in-network provider who’s right for you and schedule your first appointment for as soon as tomorrow.

 More From Rula